 - Northern Kane County EFE Region 110

-These sites are planning to use Practera to facilitate both team-based challenges and career development experiences for students in a variety of career pathways, including engineering, health sciences, business and financial services, agriculture, education, and law enforcement.
+These sites are using Practera to facilitate project-based learning and internships through both team-based challenges and career development experiences for students in a variety of career pathways, including engineering, health sciences, manufacturing, business and financial services, education, and law enforcement.

 Practera is a customizable, technology-enabled platform that supports entirely virtual or hybrid work-based learning experiences such as Team-based Challenges and Career Development Experiences.
 Through this platform, educators can track and monitor student and industry partner progress in real-time to provide resources and supports as needed.
 Northeastern University has developed off-the-shelf, reusable project templates through Practera that can be customized to fit the unique context and design of the work-based learning experiences that pilot sites are implementing.
 Students will have access to a personalized Practera user page to monitor their progress and receive reminders to submit any assigned tasks and activities received by their teacher or industry mentor.
 Pilot sites are also able to customize safety features and manage the flow of communication as students receive feedback and input from industry partners.

 For Associate Professor Ranae Ziwiski of Elgin Community College, participating as a pilot site will help faculty develop equitable opportunities for students.
 “By keeping this project virtual, each student will have access to the project.
 By adding in employer input, the student will be able to able to connect with an employer to begin building essential employability skills and social capital.
 These opportunities will allow the student to leverage both their education and their experience moving forward.”